 Capacity can be defined by traditional run rates or volume-based constraints such as vat or tank capacity.

-The ERP should also be able to help alert the plant’s planners when outsourcing, scheduled overtime, or shifting of work needs to occur.
+An ERP for the chemical industry should also be able to help alert the plant’s planners when outsourcing, scheduled overtime or shifting of work needs to occur.

-Furthermore, ERPs should help chemical companies that run parallel operations to create intermediate products, ensuring that timing, sequencing, and scheduling are such that companies can get all the necessary components to the blend stage at the right time.
+Furthermore, an ERP should help chemical companies that run parallel operations to create intermediate products, ensuring that timing, sequencing and scheduling are such that companies can get all the necessary components to the blend stage at the right time.

 At any given time, it is critical that employees can see where inventory is and where it is being used across multiple locations.
-The company needs a system that can monitor and track multi-dimensional inventory across multiple factors, including:
+A chemical company needs a system that can monitor and track multidimensional inventory across multiple factors for regulatory compliance and other purposes, including:

 - Grade, a user-defined measure that allows for variable cost or sales prices based on quality